Written by Sean McPheat |

 Decide who on your new sales team has the right skills and who needs developing.

-You now need to decide on the right development tools for each person, be it mentoring, training or coaching, so that each one has the necessary tools to accomplish what you will be requiring of them.
+You now need to decide on the right development tools for each person, be it mentoring, sales training courses or sales coaching so that each one has the necessary tools to accomplish what you will be requiring of them.

 Determine a coaching schedule to assist each person on an individual basis.